acraugh/pds4-context-products/README.md

 ----
 ### 4. Editing the Working Copy

-At this point you are ready to start editing in your working copy of the repo.
-There are several options for doing this.
-Three of them are described below:
+At this point you are ready to start editing in your new branch.
+When it comes to making changes in your repo, there are several options.
+Any will work.
+Three of the most common options are described in detail below:
 1. In a browser, using the GitHub text editor
 2. On your local system, using the *GitHub Desktop* app
 3. On your local system, using *git CLI (Command Line Interface)*